 2. Have The Wedding Budget Talk

-Getting chance to talk openly and frankly about how much you can spend–and just how much you are willing to pay–on your wedding will set the foundation for excellent budget date nights once you’re married!
+Getting a chance to talk openly and frankly with your future spouse about how much you can spend– just how much you are willing to pay for wedding costs–will set the foundation for excellent budget date nights once you’re married!

-As uncomfortable as this budget talks, might be, and just remember–it’s a heck of a lot easier than still paying for your wedding day on your fifth anniversary!
+As uncomfortable as this wedding budget talk, might be, and just remember–it’s a heck of a lot easier than still paying for your wedding day on your fifth anniversary!

 When we say budget here, we are not just talking about how much money you can spend in total –we are talking about how much you should invest in each particular area.

 We recommend dividing the total wedding budget into sections and estimating what percent to dedicate to each: